 It kind of sounded like a bizarre bad French accent.
 And I thought that they were putting it on, but they weren’t.
 And one of them had a slightly different version of a European accent.
 I don’t know what it was.

 But the accents seemed so bizarre.
 It seemed like they were putting it on.
 But they told me that it was because of the stroke.
 They lost their regular Australian accent and it just changed them and became something.

 That’s a shame.
 Because that’s what kind of what connects them.

-I like, as I said, was very active. before so I was always exercising I was I used to do a triathlon, I trained for a mini sprint triathlon.
-So I was able to swim for a quarter mile in new ocean bike for 15 miles and then run a mile and a half or two on the boardwalk.
+I, as I said, was very active. before I was always exercising I was I used to do a triathlon, I trained for a mini sprint triathlon.
+So I was able to swim for a quarter mile on a new ocean bike for 15 miles and then run a mile and a half or two on the boardwalk.

 So what’s stopping you from getting there?

 Well, I need someone to bring me there I need supervision a companion, my brain I don’t have good judgment, and my parent I move back into the house, my parents, so they won’t let me go unless I have somebody else with me and I need somebody else to like to push me in the wheelchair.
 Although I don’t need the wheelchair to move.
 Also, my bedtime is changed.
 I go to bed at 8:30 now and music doesn’t start till like nine o’clock.
 And I’d be falling asleep as I was there.

 Erica Wasser 18:56